wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = Version 3.0 (2013-01-10) =
-* Major code changes finished - all code has been moved to object-oriented classes.
+* Major code revision finished - all code has been moved to object-oriented classes.
 NGFB is 2,300 lines of PHP code in 4 classes with 74 functions.
+* NextGEN Facebook OG now finds and uses all images from the content to include in the Open Graph meta tags.
 * Added the ngfbButtons class in lib/buttons.php.
-* Added a version string in the database options to skip option updates if the options are current.
+* Added a version string in the database options to skip option updates if the database options are current.
-* NextGEN Facebook OG now finds and uses all images from the content to present in the Open Graph meta tags.
 * Added the "Maximum Number of Images" and "Maximum Number of Videos" options to limit the number of images and videos listed in the Open Graph meta tags.
-* Added the `NGFB_MAX_IMG_OG` and `NGFB_MAX_VOD_OG` constants to define the maximum range in the option selects.
+* Added the `NGFB_MAX_IMG_OG` and `NGFB_MAX_VID_OG` constants to define the maximum range in the option selects.
+* Added the `NGFB_CONTACT_FIELDS` constant to define the profile field names for Facebook and Google+ URLs.
 * Added the "Add Page Ancestor Tags" and "Add Page Titles as Tags" options.
-* Added a Head Link Settings section on the settings page, with the "Add (Duplicate) Author Link" and "Publisher Link URL" options.
+* Added a Head Link Settings section on the settings page with the "Author Link URL" and "Publisher Link URL" options.
-* Improved debugging output with a debug function and dump of the OG array.
 * Added a "Performance Tuning" section in the readme.txt.
 * Added a Donate button on the options page.
 Please show your appreciation for NextGEN Facebook OG by donating a few dollars.
 Thank you.
+* Improved debugging output with a debug function and dump of the OG array.

 = Version 2.4 (2013-01-06) =
 * Improved the admin page code by moving all select and checkbox options to functions.
 The drop-down selects and checkboxes now show their default values.